fluid-project/infusion-docs/ChangeApplier.md

 ### Thinking behind the ChangeApplier ###

-The ChangeApplier is a natural outgrowth of Fluid's focus on (transparent) model-directed programming
-- see the Framework Concepts discussion on [Model Objects](FrameworkConcepts.md#ModelObjects).
+The ChangeApplier is a natural outgrowth of Fluid's focus on (transparent) model-directed programming- see the Framework Concepts discussion on [Model Objects](FrameworkConcepts.md#ModelObjects).
 "Morally", a model should be "fully transparent" - meaning, that it consists of standard POJOs and is available for inspection by reading, using standard language constructs, at all times.
 For example, if model is a JavaScript variable holding the overall model, accessing a field within the model is as